 can specify by number which data frame or directory you want detached.

-As long as you use attach(pain.relief)
+As long as you use attach(pain.relief) without specifying a position,

-you can use plain detach()
+you can use plain detach().

 When a data frame is attached to your search path, you can manipulate the variables in the data frame directly.